 Becoming a Home Child Care Provider

-The County of Huron is seeking individuals who are passionate about offering quality child care in a safe and loving home child care environment.
+The County of Huron is seeking individuals who are passionate about offering quality child care in a safe and nurturing home environment.

 - Be able to build positive and trustworthy relationships with children and families

-- Read, understand, and abide by program and Ministry policies
+- Read, understand, and follow the Ministry of Education and County of Huron policies

 - Provide criminal reference checks and Children’s Aid Society background checks

-- Demonstrate an understanding of child development and be willing to participate in professional learning opportunities
+- Be willing to participate in professional learning opportunities

 Benefits for Approved Home Child Care Providers: